 In Chapter 1, the author describes the rise of Anṣār al-Sunna in the context of three different phenomena: projects of subject formation and abstraction that were heavily influenced by the British colonial rulers, the printing and distribution of classical Islamic texts and the changing world in which traditional religious authorities and markers of piety were challenged.
-These factors created a focus on bodily regulation, facilitated the textual basis to justify this in Islamic terms and shaped a context in which contestation over these issues was freer than before.
+These factors fostered a focus on bodily regulation, furnished the textual basis to justify this in Islamic terms and shaped a context in which contestation over these issues was freer than before.

-Chapter 2 builds on this by showing how scholars affiliated with Anṣār al-Sunna increasingly started associating acts concerning bodily regulation, which were previously often seen as mere customs (ʿādāt), with worship (ʿibāda), thereby increasing their importance, and how they subsequently fused this with a vision for society.
-This process was not only facilitated by classical texts by scholars such as Ibn Taymiyya (1263-1328) that became widely available in this period, but it was also shaped by the contestation over bodily regulation between the state and various political, social and religious actors.
+Chapter 2 builds on this by showing how scholars affiliated with Anṣār al-Sunna increasingly associated acts related to bodily regulation, which were previously often seen as mere customs (ʿādāt), with worship (ʿibāda), thereby elevating their importance, and how they subsequently fused this with their vision for society.
+This process was not only facilitated by the classical texts by scholars such as Ibn Taymiyya (1263–1328) that became widely available in this period, but was also shaped by the contestation over bodily regulation between the state and various political, social and religious actors.

-Chapter 3 concentrates on the issue of praying in shoes, which – based on specific ḥadīths – is claimed as authentically prophetic by Salafīs.
-Rock-Singer shows how Anṣār al-Sunna’s initial claim to the legitimacy of this practice as distinctively Salafī was supported by scholars from Saudi Arabia, only to be played down in later years because of its divisiveness.
-The latter term could also be applied to gender segregation, the subject of Chapter 4.
-Here, the author charts the development of Islamist criticism of female “flaunting” (tabarruj), expressed in the context of Egypt’s state feminism.
-While groups like the Muslim Brotherhood had a fully-fledged political programme, Anṣār al-Sunna sought to distinguish itself through social means, doubling down on the need for gender segregation, a practice that had already become the norm in Saudi Arabia.
-There, this often meant that women should stay at home; in Egypt, however, this was not an option because women were not in a position to give up their public presence, thus ensuring that gender segregation took on the form of self-regulation, rather than actual seclusion of women.
+Chapter 3 concentrates on the issue of praying in shoes, which Salafīs claim – based on specific ḥadīths – is authentically in accord with the Prophet’s practice.
+Rock-Singer shows how Anṣār al-Sunna’s initial claim of this practice’s legitimacy as distinctively Salafī was supported by scholars from Saudi Arabia, only to be played down in later years because of its divisiveness.

+“Divisive” is also a term that could be applied to gender segregation, the subject of Chapter 4.
+Here, the author charts the development of Islamist criticism of women’s “flaunting” (tabarruj) of their appearance in the context of Egypt’s state-endorsed feminism.
+While groups like the Muslim Brotherhood had a fully-fledged political programme, Anṣār al-Sunna sought to distinguish itself through promoting certain social practices, doubling down on the need for gender segregation, a practice that had already become the norm in Saudi Arabia, where it often meant women staying at home.
+This was not an option in Egypt, however, because women were not in a position to give up their public roles.
+This meant that gender segregation took on the form of self-regulation rather than the actual seclusion of women from public life.

-Chapter 5 deals with the Salafī beard, whose length slowly but surely came to be associated with that of a fist and which should be accompanied by a trimmed moustache.
-Particularly with regard to this issue, Salafīs sought to express this ideal without being associated with radical Islamists, who often sported long beards, too.
-The same was true for the prohibition of wearing full-length pants or robes (isbāl), which is associated with arrogance and which the author concentrates on in Chapter 6.
-Although widely associated with Salafism as a text-based practice, Rock-Singer points out that this custom was actually not widely adopted by Salafīs in Egypt until the 1980s.
+Chapter 5 deals with the phenomenon of the Salafī beard, the length of which slowly but surely came to be associated with a fist and something that should be accompanied by a trimmed moustache.
+Particularly on this issue, Salafīs sought to express this as an ideal without associating it with radical Islamists, who often sported long beards too.
+The same was true for the prohibition on wearing full-length pants or robes (isbāl), which is associated with arrogance, a topic on which the author concentrates in Chapter 6.
+Rock-Singer points out that this custom was not widely adopted by Salafīs in Egypt until the 1980s, although frequently associated with Salafism as a text-based practice.

 Rock-Singer has done the field a great service by publishing this book.
-It is theoretically strong, empirically rich, strongly rooted in relevant primary sources and successful in its use of the existing literature on the topic.
-The major selling point of this book is, of course, that it contextualises Salafī bodily regulations, thereby showing that Egyptian Salafīs did not just adopt certain practices from the Qurʾān and the Sunna, but that these were often intensely contested and negotiated among different political, religious and social actors (including the state) in order to create a distinct identity for one’s own group.
-Another important feature of the book is that it is structured and written very well.
+It is theoretically robust, empirically rich, deeply rooted in relevant primary sources, very well structured and written and successfully draws on the existing literature.
+The major selling point of this book is that it contextualises Salafī bodily regulations, showing that Egyptian Salafīs have not simply adopted certain practices from the Qurʾān and the Sunna, but ones often intensely contested and negotiated by various political, religious and social actors, including the state, in order to create distinct group identities.